My Approach

 my story and experience

-While with Kimberly-Clark Corporation, security director for Latin American operations, the company was ranked #1 of 1,900 companies from 2009-2011 by the Great Place to Work Institute® John’s innovative security strategies were recognized by senior leadership as critical contributions to those years of #1 rankings.
+While with Kimberly-Clark Corporation, security director for Latin American Operations, the company was ranked #1 of 1,900 companies from 2009-2011 by the Great Place to Work Institute ® John’s innovative security strategies were recognized by senior leadership as critical contributions to those years of #1 rankings.
+Business sales ranked 1 st or 2 nd place in every country of operation.

-He holds a Master’s of Liberal Arts (concentration in Americas Studies), Texas Christian University, Bachelor’s of Arts and Science in Criminal Justice, North Texas State University.
-He completed the Chief Security Officer Executive Development Program, The Wharton School, University of Pennsylvania.
+He holds a Master’s of Liberal Arts (Humanities), Texas Christian University and a Bachelor’s in Criminal Justice, North Texas State University.
+He also completed the Chief Security Officer Executive Development Program, The Wharton School, University of Pennsylvania.

 my mental health journey